esbmc/esbmc/README.md

 ESBMC also implements state-of-the-art incremental BMC and *k*-induction proof-rule algorithms based on Satisfiability Modulo Theories (SMT) and Constraint Programming (CP) solvers.

-We recommend you read some background material/publications to understand exactly what ESBMC can provide, which are available [online](https://ssvlab.github.io/esbmc/publications.html).
+We provide some background material/publications to help you understand exactly what ESBMC can offer.
+These are available [online](https://ssvlab.github.io/esbmc/publications.html).

 Our main website is [esbmc.org](http://esbmc.org).